Class of 2021

 What I mean is that as engineers we are not afraid to try, to experiment and perhaps most importantly to fail.
 My experience here at Binghamton University has shown me this.
 I also want to add that my experience programming autonomous robots really emphasized the "fail" part.

 I think one of the things that makes education in an engineering field so special is that as students we are relentlessly challenged.
-It's like this high frequency, seemingly endless stream of projects, homework, tests and presentations that everyone in the Watson School experienced.
+It's like this high frequency, seemingly endless stream of projects, homework, tests and presentations that everyone in Watson College experienced.
 It can be discouraging at times, but as you overcome the diversity of obstacles you face you begin to realize just how capable you really are.